DStudio: Oh my goodness - maybe I'll finally stop seeing so many action photos with lousy composition! At least one can hope!

 This isn't a knock on the camera.
 It looks like a worthwhile update from Nikon.
 But it may not be a worthwhile upgrade for current (D800/E) owners.

 Nevertheless, don't underestimate the power of refinement.
-When the AF works better and resolution improves, cameras like the D810 can actually end up being the most pleasant to own.
+Cameras like the D810 can actually end up being the most pleasant to own.

 Martin, I think you're right.
 This is generally good for photographers, but challenging for manufacturers who now have to deal with largely saturated markets where sales numbers are on a downswing.